Physics Course Offerings

 An advanced course in experimental design and analysis intended to replicate the activities of a professional research project through the precision measurement of several of the fundamental physical contacts of the universe.
 Additional topics will include the calculation of statistical and systematic uncertainties, computer-based modeling and analysis, written and oral presentation of results, and research ethics.
 Prerequisites: PHYS 121 and PHYS 122.
 Spring semester, alternate years.

 PHYS 311 Thermal Physics

 An intermediate treatment of thermodynamics and statistical mechanics from a modern point of view.
 Topics include temperature, heat, entropy, irreversible processes, the general laws of thermodynamics, canonical distribution, equipartition theorem, the ideal gas law and an introduction to quantum statistics.
 Co-requisite: PHYS 241.
 Fall semester, alternate years.

 A study of the classical electromagnetic theory.
 Topics include electrostatics, magnetostatics and an introduction to electrodynamics.
 Vector calculus will be introduced and extensively used.
 Prerequisites: PHYS 122 and MATH 233.
 Spring semester, alternate years.

 PHYS 352 Optical and Atomic Physics

 An introduction to the current fields of Optical and Atomic Physics.
 The foundations of modern optics will be laid, including the electromagnetic and quantum mechanical theory of light, geometric and wave optics, instrumentation, polarization, lasers, and modern optical components.
 The interaction of light with atoms will be introduced, including the fundamentals of atomic structure and numerous applications.
-Corequisite: PHYS 411.
+Prerequisite: PHYS 241.
+Co-requisite: MATH 310.
 Spring semester, alternate years.